ACCTNG 5503 Financial Accounting for Decision Making Credits: 3

 This course explores information systems, data management and controls in a modern context as well as considerations of SOC engagements.
 Recommended Preparation: ACCTNG 350 or ACCTNG 5550 or equivalent.

 ACCTNG 5545 Information Security and Controls Credits: 3

 ACCTNG 5550 Accounting Information Systems Credits: 3

-This course examines a number if systems employed to process accounting information, the internal control activities typically used in each system, and associated documentation techniques.
+This course examines a number of systems employed to process accounting information, the internal control activities typically used in each system and associated documentation techniques.
 Recommended co-requisite ACCTNG 5517 or equivalent.

 ACCTNG 5556 Cost Management Credits: 3

 A study of the principles and techniques of cost accounting with emphasis on the structure of cost accounting systems and the processing, summarizing, and reporting of cost information.
 Topics include various issues relevant for manufacturing and service organizations, and introduction of situations that requires the application of cost information to managerial settings.

 ACCTNG 5557 Introduction To Income Taxation Credits: 3